TYPO3-Documentation/render-guides/Documentation-rendertest/Admonitions-and-buttons/Index.rst

    Equations within a note
    :math:`G_{\mu\nu} = 8 \pi G (T_{\mu\nu}  + \rho_\Lambda g_{\mu\nu})`.

+.. admonition:: Note

+    Unfortunately, PhpStorm only recognizes a file as a PHP archive when it has the ``.phar`` suffix.
+    This is remedied by creating a symbolic link: ``ln -s phpunit tools/phpunit.phar``.

 .. attention::
    Equations within a note
    :math:`G_{\mu\nu} = 8 \pi G (T_{\mu\nu}  + \rho_\Lambda g_{\mu\nu})`.